syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Data-Marker.md

  The following properties are used to customize the data marker label appearance.

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Color.html) – used to change the color of the label.
-* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BackgroundColor.html) – used to change the label background color.
+* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BackgroundColor.html) – used to change the background color of the label.
 * [`BorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BorderColor.html) – used to change the border color.
 * [`BorderWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~BorderWidth.html) – used to change the thickness of the border.
-* [`Font`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Font.html) – used to change the text size, font family and font weight.
+* [`Font`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Font.html) – used to change the text size, font family and font weight of the label.
-* [`Margin`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Margin.html) - used to change the margin size for labels.
+* [`Margin`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFLabelStyle~Margin.html) - used to set the margin of the label.
 * [`Angle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDataMarkerLabelStyle~Angle.html) – used to rotate the labels.
 * [`LabelPadding`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDataMarkerLabelStyle~LabelPadding.html) - used to move the data label in the respective direction.
 For example, the positive labels in column series will be moved upwards and negative labels in column series will be moved downwards.